cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 9.
 Open data terms of use**

-**a.** DOIT will determine an open-sourced license under which to publish the data and make it clearly known on the City's data portal.
+**a.** DOIT will determine a license that conforms with the principles set forth in the [Open Knowledge Definition](http://opendefinition.org/od/), under which to publish the data and make the license clearly known on the City's data portal.